 The judge can simply order no detention and permit the child to return home with their parent or guardian.
 If some services are needed to permit the child to return home the court must order these services to be provided.

-Release can be ordered for home supervision of the child for up to 15 days.
-This order can include a requirement of electronic monitoring and restraining order.
+A release can be ordered for home supervision of the child for up to 15 days.
+This order can include a requirement of electronic monitoring and a restraining order.